 The key to getting high quality exit data is putting the former employee in control of the conversation.
 Utilizing the Voice of the Employee approach, our Exit Interviews allow interviewees to participate by web or in a live telephonic interview while they control the conversation.
 There is no better way to learn from someone than to listen to them share their thoughts and stories in their own words.
 Do not restrict their responses for the sake of convenience.

 In both the web-based and telephonic formats, we go beyond simple ratings and multiple-choice questions by conducting intentional and conversational interviews with your former employees.

-Parkview Health partnered with Work Institute and identified five of their hospital units that required more specialized nurses and had higher turnover rates than other parts of the organization.
+Parkview Health partnered with Work Institute to better understand the specific causes of first year nurse turnover.
 The specificity of the data from Work Institute’s exit interviews informed multiple interventions including:

 - Building out a nursing career ladder